-For any PFIC reported on Schedule K-3, Part VII, enter the amounts from columns (c) and (d) on Form 8621, Part III, lines 6a and 7a, respectively, and include these amounts in gross income on your U.S. federal income tax return unless you're making an election under section 1294 with respect to the QEF for the current tax year.
+If you're required to file Form 8621 for a PFIC reported in Schedule K-3, Part VII, enter the amounts from columns (c) and (d) on Form 8621, Part III, lines 6a and 7a, respectively, and include these amounts in gross income on your U.S. federal income tax return unless you're making an election under section 1294 with respect to the QEF for the current tax year.
 If you're making a section 1294 election with respect to the QEF for the current tax year, use the rest of Form 8621, Part III, lines 8 and 9, to determine the amount of deferred tax with respect to the QEF for the current tax year.

 Note.
 If your interest in the partnership constitutes an applicable partnership interest within the meaning of section 1061(c) or the regulations thereunder, you may need additional information not reported on this Schedule K-3 from the QEF with respect to its computation of its net capital gain (as defined in Regulations section 1.1293-1(a)(2)) to perform certain computations under section 1061 or the regulations thereunder.
 The partnership may aid you in obtaining the information from the QEF, though the QEF isn't required to provide it.
-See section 1061 and Regulations sections 1.1061-4 and 1.1061-6 for more information.
+See section 1061 and Regulations sections 1.1061-4 and -6 for more information.